nullivex/ah-wiki/core/Servers.md

 ## Chat

 The `attribute` "canChat" defines if clients of this server can chat.
 If clients can chat, they will be added to `defaultRoom` when they join, and removed from their current room when they leave.
 They will also be sent messages in their room (and rooms they are listening too) automatically.

+## Sending Responses

+All servers need to implement the `server.sendMessage = function(connection, message, messageCount)` method so actionHero knows how to talk to each client.
+This is likely to make use of `connection.rawConnection`.
+If you are writing a server for a persistent connection, it is likely you will need to respond with `messageCount` so that the client knows which request your response is about (as they are not always going to get the responses in order).

+## Sending Files

+Servers can optionally implement the `server.sendFile = function(connection, error, fileStream, mime, length)` method.
+This method is responsible for any connection-specific file transport (headers, chinking, encoding, etc).
+Note that fileStream is a `stream` which should be `pipe`d to the client.